sportsfellows/sports-app/README.md

 and stuff goes here
 ```
 #### PUT: `/api/group/:groupId/adduser`
-Use this call to make edits adding a group user.
+Use this call to make edits adding a group user to a specific group.
 ```
 and stuff goes here
 ```
 #### PUT: `/api/group/:groupId/removeuser`
-Use this call to make edits to remove a group user.
+Use this call to make edits to remove a group user from a specific group.
 ```
 and stuff goes here
 ```